Sudhanva-K-Upadhya/6-DOF-Robot-arm/README.md

 ### What it does

-- Initializes all 12 GPIO pins (DIR + PUL for each joint) as outputs and prints `READY` once serial is up
+- Initializes all 12 GPIO pins (DIR + PUL for each joint)
-- Listens for serial commands at **115200 baud**, one line at a time (`\n` terminated)
+- Listens for serial commands at **115200 baud**,
 - Moves joints by pulse-stepping the TB6600 drivers, with a 5 microsecond DIR-line settle delay before stepping starts
 - Clamps any received `speed_us` value to the 100-5000 microsecond range regardless of what the GUI sends
-- Supports per-joint stop (`S<joint>`) and universal emergency stop (`X`), both checked continuously mid-move
-- For multi-joint moves, uses **interleaved stepping**: every joint that still has steps remaining gets a pulse edge on the same loop iteration, so joints start together and finish independently as their step counts run out

 ### Flash instructions

 1. Open `robot_arm_mega.ino` in the [Arduino IDE](https://www.arduino.cc/en/software)
 2. Select **Board -> Arduino Mega or Mega 2560**
-3. Select the correct COM / tty port
+3. Select the COM / tty port
 4. Click **Upload**

 ---